acrenwelge/Portfolio-Reference-Documents/dotnet-guidelines.md

   -   Fill in the required fields - Employer, dates, and job title.
 After saving the employment information, click on the blue-colored plus button to add the roles, responsibilities, and other necessary details.

-  -   If you want to mention your college projects apart from the Revature projects, fill the employer is your university and the job title is a student.
+  -   If you want to mention your college projects apart from the Revature projects, fill the employer as your university and the job title as student.
 After saving this information, click on the blue-colored plus button to add project details.

 12.  **Honors and** **Awards** –Include your honors/awards (if any)